Skip to content

 Definition

-Research data is all data produced during a research project designed to produce original scientific results.
-Research data (depending on the discipline to which it pertains) can be very diverse, such as: text documents, surveys, numerical data, mathematical models, audio and video recordings, photographs, algorithms, results of computer simulations, laboratory protocols, methodological descriptions, etc.
+Research data is all data generated during a research project aimed at obtaining original scientific results.
+Research data (depending on the discipline they concern) can be very diverse, for example: text documents, numerical data, surveys, questionnaires, mathematical models, audio and video recordings, photos, algorithms, results of computer simulations, laboratory protocols, methodological descriptions, etc.

-Open research data is data available via the Internet, disseminated without any restrictions.
-This means that you can use them without charge and without significant technical and legal restrictions.
+Open research data is data that is available via the internet and disseminated without any restrictions.
+This means that it can be used without any fees or significant technical or legal restrictions.
 Data should be as open as possible and as closed as necessary.

-Opening the data gives you the opportunity to verify the results and reuse them.
-Please note that sharing research data is not the same as publishing a work that describes the results of the research/experiment.
+Opening data allows for verification of results and their reuse.
+It should be remembered that sharing research data is not the same as publishing the work in which the results of the research/experiment are described.

-Not all data sets can be open in nature, particularly in the case of personal data, commercialization of research results, and national security.
+Not all data sets can be open, especially personal data, commercialization of research results, and national security.

-Information about the existence of data should always be publicly available, thus avoiding duplication of research.
+Information about the existence of data should always be publicly available, which helps avoid duplication of research.

-• better communication and exchange of information between specialists representing various scientific disciplines;
+• better communication and exchange of information between specialists representing different scientific disciplines,

-• possibility of conducting analyses based on unique data that cannot be collected again;
+• the ability to perform analyses based on unique data that cannot be collected again,

-• increase in the number of citations of both the data itself and publications based on it;
+• increasing the number of citations of both the data themselves and publications based on them,

-• increase of credibility and transparency of a researcher;
+• increasing the credibility and transparency of the scientist,

 FAIR principles